shariq1989/cookbook/content/recipe/IP_Bhuna_Gosht.md

 #### Can you freeze bhuna gosht?

 Yes, allow the dish to cool completely, and then add it to a freezer-safe container.
-The bhuna gosht will freeze for up to 2 months.
+Bhuna gosht will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm on the stovetop and prepare your rice or naan.
+To serve, warm it on the stovetop and prepare your rice or naan.